 Fuel Gas and Power Incentive Program

 The Parties agree to continue discussions regarding the development of a Fuel Gas and Power Incentive Program on terms and conditions acceptable to the Parties.
-The Fuel Gas and Power Incentive Program shall provide TransCanada with an incentive to minimize total delivered costs including without limitation fuel gas and power costs for electric driven compressors, with benefits to be shared between TransCanada and Shippers.
+The Fuel Gas and Power Incentive Program shall provide TransCanada with an incentive to minimize total delivered costs including without limitation fuel gas and power costs for electric driven compressors, while achieving an acceptable balance between cost savings and level of service.
+The benefits resulting from this program will be shared between TransCanada and Shippers.
 If the Fuel Gas and Power Incentive Program is not finalized by April 30, 2001, (or such other date agreed to by the Parties) the Parties agree there will be no Fuel Gas and Power Incentive Program during the Term of this Settlement.

 10.2 Foreign Exchange Management Program

 During the Term of this Settlement, TransCanada shall continue the Foreign Exchange Management Program originally implemented in the Incentive Agreement and extended into 2000 by TTF in resolution 17.99 and 2001 by TTF resolution 01.2001.
 The purpose of the Foreign Exchange Management Program described below is to attempt to reduce foreign exchange expenses.
 Subject to Sections 10.2 (d) and 10.2 (e), gains and losses incurred through this program will be shared equally by TransCanada and its Shippers.
 One-half of any such gain or loss in respect of a Test Year will be recorded in an Incentive Based Deferral Account and applied to the Cost of Service in the year immediately following the Test Year.
-The balance of the gain or loss will accrue to TransCanada as Incentive Revenue.
+The balance of such gain or loss will be for the exclusive account of TransCanada.

 The Foreign Exchange Management Program will apply to Interest Expense and TBO Costs denominated in foreign currencies.
 The total annual foreign currency requirement subject to this program will be the U.S. dollar and other foreign currency amounts of actual Interest Expense and TBO Costs.